TonsOfFun/TonsOfFun.github.io/src/_posts/career/cainthus-series-b-growth-stage-growing-pains.md

 date: 2017-08-01
 datetime: August 1, 2017
 categories:
   - career
 tags:
-    - startups
+  - Python
-    - python
+  - Starups
   - celery
   - django
   - mongodb
   - redis
 ---
 When Cainthus pivoted to dairy cow monitoring we had a new set of challenges to achieve our goals to raise our Series B funding.
 With our Series A funds in the bank, we had an opportunity to grow the team to meet the occasion.